microsoft/TaskWeaver/website/docs/tracing.md

 - set_span_status: Set the status of the span.
 - set_span_attribute: Set the attribute of the span.
 - set_span_exception: Set the exception of the span.
+- add_prompt_size: Add the prompt size to the span.

 In addition, we define the decorator `tracing_decorator` (or the non-class version `tracing_decorator_non_class`) to trace the function calls.